Have a bug question or image for identification?

 - Use your best photography equipment available (i.e., highest resolution) to get the clearest image possible.
 Use a tripod or stabilize the camera, if possible.

 - Get as close as feasible to insect subjects, as long as the images are clear.
 A clear, crisp photo from farther away is preferred over a blurry, up-close shot.

 - Take several images of specimens, from different angles (top, bottom, side)

 - Include a size reference (ruler, coin, pencil, etc.)

 - Include geographic information.
 This is very important, as many insects may be restricted to certain parts of the state, country, or globe.

-- If an insect is found in/on a plant, include images of the entire plant and also up-close images of any damage to the plant.
+- Include images of damaged plant(s) if an insect is found feeding on a plant—include images of the entire plant and also up-close images of any damage to the plant.

 - Provide the required background information about the case.